 Why Choose Ocu-GLO® Vision Supplement?

 Ocu-GLO® contains antioxidants that work together to support your dog and cat's ocular health.
-The three cornerstone ingredients are lutein, grapeseed extract, and omega 3 fatty acids.
-Lutein is an oxycarotenoid found in dark leafy vegetables, colored fruits, flowers such as marigolds, and egg yolks.
+The three cornerstone ingredients are lutein, grapeseed extract, and omega-3 fatty acids.
+Lutein is an oxycarotenoid found in dark green leafy vegetables, colored fruits, flowers such as marigolds, and egg yolks.
 It is readily bioavailable and is very important for retinal and lens health.
 Grapeseed extract is a potent proanthocyanidin antioxidant.
-Omega 3 fatty acids enrich the normal function of retinal photoreceptors.
+Omega-3 fatty acids enrich the normal function of retinal photoreceptors.

 These cornerstone ingredients are combined in Ocu-GLO® with other carefully chosen antioxidants in the optimal concentrations and work synergistically to support canine and feline eye health.
 It is critical for supplements to provide the correct amounts of the right ingredients for our pets' ocular health.